brokenarc/designtools/README.md

 ### extract_swatches

-Extracts hexadecimal color codes from a text file and generates an SVG with swatches of those colors.
+Extracts hexadecimal color codes from a text file and generates a PNG file and an SVG file with swatches of those colors.

 Several styles of swatches are provided: